gunnim/GMO.Umbraco.PropertyHelper/README.md

 GMO.Umbraco.PropertyHelper

-I find this helper especially useful when retrieving values i intended to serialize as json.
+I find this helper especially useful when retrieving values i intend to serialize as json.

 Gets an object value from property.
 Handles Vorto values, IPublishedContent values,